 Bristol Zoo is home to two Asiatic lion brothers; Kamran and Ketan, who were both born on November 9th 2012.
-Our young Asiatic lions are very playful and can often be seen fighting with one another, like most young brothers!
+They enjoy to sun bathe and play with the enrichment they are given by their keepers, such as scented straw.

 The Asiatic lion has unfortunately been declared the most endangered large cat species in the world.
 Asiatic lions are from India, where there are thought to be only 350 left in the wild.

 You can now get even closer to our two lions with our brand new lion feeding experience.
 Click here for more info.